 We believe, at Wisner Baum, that being a safety advocate is very much a part of our firm’s purpose.
 Efforts have been made by the firm’s attorneys not only to represent their clients in getting them full and just compensation, but also to become advocates for improving safety in aviation, commercial trucking, rail passenger safety, structure integrity, and prescription drug safety, among others.

 Many of our firm’s attorneys have spearheaded, and participated in, campaigns that have led to safety improvements.
-Baum Hedlund attorneys have testified on at least eight occasions at state and federal levels regarding commercial transportation, building and drug safety and to a foreign government who invited a Baum Hedlund attorney to their country to testify about the risks of a certain U.S. manufactured medication which severely affected their people.
+Wisner Baum attorneys have testified on at least eight occasions at state and federal levels regarding commercial transportation, building and drug safety and to a foreign government who invited a Wisner Baum attorney to their country to testify about the risks of a certain U.S. manufactured medication which severely affected their people.

 Some examples can be seen below:

 Paul Hedlund and several of our clients testified before state legislators in a train crash investigation in order to improve train safety

 The California State Assembly’s Committee on Commuter Rail Safety invited Paul Hedlund, attorney and mechanical engineer, to testify about how to improve passenger train safety in the wake of the January 2005 Metrolink derailment in Southern California.
 Mr. Hedlund played two test crash films created by the federal government in order to show improved crashworthiness for passenger cars.
 He also discussed push vs pull.
 “Pulling trains with locomotives is not a magic bullet. . . but it is hard to imagine that there would have been any deaths and injuries on Jan.
 26 had the train been pulled,” The Los Angeles Times quoted Paul Hedlund.

 Wisner Baum and several clients testified before the FDA on three different occasions about the risk of suicide in children and adults taking antidepressants.